cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 This is the best option for users wanting to use Snapchat on their jailbroken device.
 {:.notice--info}

-1. Exit the Liberty Lite settings
+1. Open the Settings application
-1. Tap on `Choicy`
+1. Scroll down to `Choicy`
 1. Tap on `Applications`
 1. Tap on an application that you selected with Liberty Lite
 1. Enable `Custom Tweak Configuration`